How do you feel about His Church these days?

 The local church we attend is 21st century, high-tech.
-There are three services on Sunday mornings and that’s just at one campus.
+There are multiple services on Sunday mornings.
 The music is loud and the worship contemporary.
 God is doing amazing things and we love worshiping there.

-A couple of weeks ago, I was in a much smaller church in Round Rock, Texas.
+A few years back, one Sunday morning I was in a much smaller church in Round Rock, Texas.

-Later that day in downtown Austin, I attended an afternoon church service for refugees from the country of Myanmar (formerly Burma).
+Later that day in downtown Austin, I attended an afternoon church service for refugees.

 This is His Church.